gndrmnn/nodepool/doc/source/configuration.rst

   ``elements`` (list)
-    Enumerates all the elements that will be included when building the image, and will point to the :ref:`elements-dir` path referenced in the same config file.
+    Enumerates all the elements that will be included when building the image, and will point to the :attr:`elements-dir` path referenced in the same config file.

   ``env-vars`` (dict)